Engineering

 EGR 100df Topics: Engineering for Everyone-Design for the Future (4 Credits)

-This class explores a range of future societal challenges before settling in on a “grand challenge” of particular interest to students to focus on with our design work.
+This class explores a range of future societal challenges before settling on a “grand challenge” of particular interest to students to focus on with our design work.
 Through readings, discussions, short assignments and a semester-long collaborative design project, students work together to identify unmet needs and learn a process for creating solutions to meet those needs.
 Students start by developing an initial understanding of a need area through relevant background research and then spend the majority of their time continually improving solution ideas through prototyping, testing, feedback and revision.
+Restrictions: EGR 100 may not be repeated.
 Enrollment limited to 20. {N}

 EGR 100ee Topics: Engineering for Everyone-Energy and the Environment (4 Credits)

-Through readings, discussion, labs and lectures students learn about human activity related to energy usage and the consequences to Earth’s environment.
+Through readings, discussion, labs and lectures, students learn about human activity related to energy usage and the consequences to Earth’s environment.
 This knowledge is applied to motivate, design and build scale models of net-zero energy buildings.
-Through simple lab exercises, students learn to program microcontrollers that measure temperatures and control features within their model buildings, and corresponding analyses enables students to demonstrate how energy from the sun can be utilized in design to reduce carbon-based energy sources.
+Through simple lab exercises, students learn to program microcontrollers that measure temperatures and control features within their model buildings, and corresponding analyses enable students to demonstrate how energy from the sun can be utilized in design to reduce carbon-based energy sources.
+Restrictions: EGR 100 may not be repeated.
 Enrollment limited to 20. {N}

 Fall, Spring, Variable